 Fincher’s technical prowess is what drives the film.
-He’s THE clinical filmmaker, and the heir to Stanley Kubrick in terms of technical precision.
+He’s THE clinical filmmaker, and the heir to Stanley Kubrick in terms of obsessive technical precision.
 What his films differences come down to is the material.
 At his worst moments in his filmography (not many) I find as a director he’s less interested in story and more interested in the placement of actors and the colors in his frames.
 Undoubtedly he’s among the best we have working today.
 So how is the material here?

 I’d liken the films structure to a giant roller coaster.
 The first act is a slow climb and we head up a steep mysterious creaky hill not knowing what’s on the other side.
 Then we drop at 60 mph and take sharp twists, turns and go upside down through a dark absurdist nightmare.
 Finally you’ll look back and laugh at the satirical dark ride you’ve just had.
 All throughout your stomach will be in knots.
 There will be characters you want to punch in the face.
 It’s at times ridiculous and perhaps even over the top, but oh boy Fincher is having so much fun creating a mash of noir/erotica with an evil grin on his face.

-I can guarantee you won’t like most of the characters, which is maybe a fault to the film, yet also admirable that there’s such a commitment to the absurdity.
-We’re not meant to like them but for me it took away from my attachment to any decisions they made.
-It felt a bit grinding at points to be honest but it’s a small consolation to a greater thematic good.
-As I’ve said, the material isn’t really “prestigious.”
-Fincher isn’t as interested in thematic depth here as he is in just messing with your senses and having pulpy fun.
+I can guarantee you won’t like most of the characters, which is maybe a fault to the film, but there’s a certain absurd wavelength that it works on.
+We’re not meant to like them but for me it took away from my attachment to any decisions they made.As I’ve said, the material isn’t really “prestigious.”
+Fincher isn’t as interested in the thematic depth beyond its surface pleasures.
+He’s interested in manipulation of form, and creating pulpy fun.

 With that said, you’ll find yourself discussing the inevitability of marriage, gender roles, and the media.
 The media is absolutely laughable and put on blast by Fincher and Flynn.
 Rarely do we see such a sharp satirical depiction of our news fueled mindless celebrity obsessed culture.
-In regards to the films dissection of marriage and it’s pitfalls, I felt Enemy offered a more vulnerable and honest look, but Gone Girl is a more polished and unnerving film.
+In regards to the films dissection of marriage and its pitfalls, I felt Enemy offered a more vulnerable and honest look, but Gone Girl is a more polished and unnerving film.

-My only notable problem script wise is that the material is a reflection of celebrity culture rather than a smart takedown of it.
+My only notable problem script wise is that the material is a reflection of celebrity culture rather than a calculated takedown of it.
 Most of the depth is said on the surface, yet there’s plenty on the surface to discuss.
-The fun here is found in it’s ride into unnerving absrudity.
+The fun here is found in the ride into unnerving absrudity.
 It’s pretty much the perfect Halloween date movie.
 This is more unnerving and disturbing than anything you’ll see all year.
 My thoughts on the ending are somewhat mixed.
 The third act fizzles out like a firework that’s defected.
 It ends with a bit of a whimper, but thematically there’s a strong bite.

-Less an examination on marriage and more of a De Palma valentine.
-It plays like a strategic fun house that gets kinkier and more deliciously trashy as we plunge deeper and deeper into its heart.
-Secrets are unearthed and this is where Fincher, Affleck and especially Pike shine.
+Less an examination on marriage and more of a De Palma valentine, it plays like a strategic fun house that gets kinkier and more deliciously trashy as we plunge deeper and deeper into its heart.
+Secrets are unearthed and this is where Fincher, Affleck, and especially Pike. shine.
 OK but really, ROSAMUND PIKE IS A MASTERPIECE.